Michael Jackson Used Episode Of ‘The Simpsons’ To ‘Groom Boys,’ Says Showrunner

-The Simpsons showrunner, Al Jean, says he believes that Michael Jackson used the episodes in which he makes a cameo to help him “groom boys” for sexual abuse.
+The Simpsons showrunner, Al Jean, says he believes that Michael Jackson used the episode in which he makes a cameo to help him “groom boys” for sexual abuse.

-According to The Daily Beast, The Simpsons showrunner, Al Jean, talked about an episode of the series back in Season 3 where Michael Jackson lent his voice to the character of Leon Kompowsky, a large man who was institutionalized because he claimed to be the King of Pop.
+According to The Daily Beast, The Simpsons showrunner, Al Jean, talked about an episode of the series from Season 3 wherein Michael Jackson lent his voice to the character of Leon Kompowsky, a large man who was institutionalized because he claimed to be the King of Pop.

 In the episode, Homer meets Leon in the mental facility.
 The episode was written specifically for Jackson, who was a fan of the series.
 Jean claims that MJ demanded there be a scene where he and Homer’s young son, Bart Simpson, create a song together.